 Review and update essential information categories following contact with the hospital social worker and medical staff.

 As in other circumstances child protection is required to ensure that the police are informed of reports of, or confirmed physical or sexual abuse or serious neglect of a child, and to provide police with any new information in relation to the diagnosis.
 See Police protocol.

 Medical assessment in writing prior to discharge

-Wherever possible, it is important to obtain clarification of the medical assessment before convening a case conference and prior to discharge from hospital to facilitate discharge planning and enable child protection to make an appropriate assessment of the child's needs.
+Wherever possible, it is important to obtain clarification of the medical assessment before convening a case conference and prior to discharge from hospital to facilitate discharge planning and enable Child Protection to make an appropriate assessment of the risk and of the child's needs.
 See procedure Medical and forensic examinations for tasks that must be undertaken and advice Victorian Forensic Paediatric Medical Service.

 Purpose of case conference

 The purpose of the case conference is to: